robrwo/MooX-Const/README.md

 are read-only ("ro") attributes for references, where the underlying data structure has been set as read-only.

-This will return an error if there is no "isa", the "isa" is not a [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny) type, if it is not a reference, or if it is blessed object.
+This will return an error if there is no "isa", the "isa" is not a code reference (v0.7.0) or a [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny) type that is is not a reference, or a blessed object.

 Simple value types such as `Int` or `Str` are silently converted to read-only attributes.